philfv8/mlise2021/README.md

 # mlise2021

-MLiSEv1
+This the website of the MLISE 2021 workshop.

-This is a website.
+Copyright 2021,   Philippe Fournier-Viger, Saqib Nawaz, Meng Sun, Sebastian Ventura 2021

-Copyright 2021
+Based on:
-By: Philippe Fournier-Viger, Saqib Nawaz, Meng Sun, Sebastian Ventura 2021
+- A Template by css3templates.co.uk

-Created using Template by css3templates.co.uk
+- News Cycle Font under the SIL OFL License
-Also using News Cycle Font under the SIL OFL License, and JQuery and Modernizr
+- JQuery and Modernizr